 So which do you choose? black and white or colour?
 Some images work better in colour, others in black and white; there’s no right or wrong (which is why I deliver both); it’s subjective.

+Color catches the eye.
+A bright hue often highlights the main subject and will get our attention, red particularly: a red dress, red lipstick, poisonous red berries and the red balloon of a scary clown all grab our attention in life, film and photography.
 Certain colours provide indicators of times of the year, lush greens and autumnal tones but in wedding photography and perhaps in all photography colour creates a mood.
 Mood can be communicated based on a photo’s colour scheme.
 A blue, cold tone can elicit a feeling of sadness or loneliness, while a warmer orange tone might suggest tenderness or joy.

 The rules of colour theory attract a viewer’s eye when used effectively; often subconsciously.
 We use complementary colours or analogous/similar colours, to focus relationships between subjects in our photographs; this subtlety is impossible with black and white photography.